OmTown Yoga Class Descriptions

 Yoga for Chronic and Recurrent Pain

-This 7-week program is based on clinical studies funded by the National Institutes of Health (NIH) using Yoga Therapy for the treatment of chronic pain.
+This 6-week program is based on clinical studies funded by the National Institutes of Health (NIH) using Yoga Therapy for the treatment of chronic pain.
+Learn simple and thoughtful exercises that address pain from an integrated bodymind perspective, emphasizing gentle movement and conscious breathing.
+Wendy’s instruction is drawn from decades of study and practice of Yoga, biomechanics and injury treatment.
 No yoga experience is necessary.
 Class size is limited to offer personal attention.
-Students are instructed how to practice simple and precise exercises drawn from the Yoga tradition that address chronic and recurrent pain from an integrated bodymind perspective.
 There will be homework!